bdwilson/arp_notify/README.md

 # arp_notify
-A network device monitor Vyatta/EdgeMax routers
+A network device monitor Vyatta/EdgeMax routers to notify you if new devices join your network(s).
+Helpful if you frequently add things to your network and need to know what was added without looking in dnsmasq log.

 # Installation
 <code>$ sudo su -; mkdir -p /config/arp_notify; cd /config/arp_notify</code><br>